MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 ## Azure policies

 Azure provides an extensive set of built-in policies related to Virtual Network and its dependencies.
+Define and assign policies to ensure resources comply with organizational standards.
+Leverage the Azure Policy Compliance Dashboard to identify non-compliant resources and take corrective actions.

 A set of Azure policies can audit some of the preceding recommendations.
 For example, you can check whether:

 -